UEFA club competition records and statistics: List of teams to have won all pre-1999 UEFA club competitions

 Shows first win only in the case of club's multiple wins of same competition.

 German side Hamburg was the only club to have been runners-up in all six UEFA club competitions played until 2021.
 The club lost the European Cup Winners' Cup final in 1968, the European Super Cup in 1977 and 1983, the European Cup final in 1980, the UEFA Cup final in 1982, the Intercontinental Cup in 1983, and the finals of the UEFA Intertoto Cup in 1999.

-All finalists from one country

-The 2018–19 season was the first time that all European finals featured representatives from only one country (England).
-In the Champions League final, Liverpool defeated Tottenham Hotspur, while Chelsea defeated Arsenal in the Europa League final.